 I’m incredibly grateful to get to travel so much for my job, but I’m even more grateful to be able to live in such a beautiful country.
 Sometimes I come home and just think, why do I ever leave this place?

-In fact I’d say moving to Norway has made me feel more settled than I ever have before, to the point where I feel just as excited returning home from a trip as I did leaving for it.
+In fact I’d say living in Norway has made me feel more settled than I ever have before, to the point where I feel just as excited returning home from a trip as I did leaving for it.
 And that’s not the only thing that’s changed since moving to Norway.

 I developed a chocolate addiction